datawizard1337/ARGUS/README.md

 ### Advanced Settings

 -	**Logging Level** – the amount of information that is stored in scraping log files.
 For larger scraping runs, the log level should be set to *INFO*.
 ARGUS provides the following options: *DEBUG*, *INFO*, *WARNING*, *ERROR*, *CRITICAL*.
--	**Download Maxsize** – define the maximum size of a webpage or pdf that should be considered.
+-	**Download Maxsize** – define the maximum size of a webpage or pdf in MB that should be considered.
 -	**Timeout** – define the number of seconds the scraper should wait until a timeout error is assigned to a non-responding website.

 ### Start Scraping